rufusclark/Satellite-Propagation-Toolkit/README.md

 * Automatically downloads, caches and updates satellite tracking data and metadata from [CelesTrak](https://celestrak.org/)
 * Propagating tracked objects using the industry standard SPG4 model
 * Generating 2D data frames containing Topocentric or Geocentric projections of tracked objects over a given position
-* Generating images from tracking data based on custom analysis of metadata and satellite tags
+* Generating images and videos from tracking data based on custom analysis of metadata and satellite tags
 * Displaying generated images on [supported devices](#hardware-operations) whilst tethered to a PC or standalone

 ![500deg Topocentric Projection about 0N, 0E](images/md/0,0%20TOPO%20500deg%20400x400.png)